maretaayu/maretaayu/README.md

-- 👋 Hi, I’m @maretaayu
+👋 Hi, I’m Mareta
-- 👀 I design & code web
+👀 Frontend • UI/UX

 <!---
 maretaayu/maretaayu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.